-Ananya Panday Gets Trolled For Wearing A Fake Designer Dress; Fans Say 'Disaster'
+Ananya Panday Trolled For Wearing A Fake Designer Dress; Fans Say 'Disaster'

 @saarah_nish: "What were they thinking?
 Like omg, no one would even notice?
 FIRE YOUR STYLIST GURL 🙄."

-Ananya's Pati Patni Aur Woh is all set to hit the theatres on December 6, 2019.
+Ananya's Pati, Patni Aur Woh is all set to hit the theatres on December 6, 2019.
 The film also casts Kartik Aaryan and Bhumi Pednekar in the lead roles.